 (5) Noninterference with administrative discretion and supervision.
-Except for the purposes of formal inquiries or investigations made under this charter, the Selectboard and its members shall deal with the administration, Town officers, and employees who are subject to the Manager's direction and supervision, solely through the Town Manager.
-Neither the Selectboard nor any of its members shall give orders to, or request any action publicly or privately of any Town employee.
+Except for the purposes of formal inquiries or investigations made under this charter, the Selectboard and its members shall deal with the administration, Town officers, and employees who are subject to the Manager’s direction and supervision, solely through the Town Manager.
+Neither the Selectboard nor any of its members shall give orders to or request any action publicly or privately of any Town employee.
 Communications for the purposes of information and background shall be considered proper when approved by the Manager.
 (Added 2003, No. M-11 (Adj.
 Sess.), § 2, eff.
 May 3, 2004; amended 2009, No. M-2, § 2, eff.
 April 23, 2009; 2019, No. M-5, § 2, eff.
 May 23, 2019; 2021, No. M-2, § 2, eff.
 June 1, 2021.)

 The sections of this charter and the parts thereof are separable.
 If any portion of this charter or application thereof to any person or circumstance shall be held invalid, the remainder thereof or the application of such invalid portions to other persons or circumstances shall not be affected thereby.
 (Added 2003, No. M-11 (Adj.
 Sess.), § 2, eff.
 May 3, 2004.)

-The Selectboard is authorized to impose a one percent sales tax, a one percent meals and alcoholic beverages tax, and a one percent rooms tax upon sales within the Town which are subject to the State of Vermont tax on sales, meals, alcoholic beverages, and rooms.
+The Selectboard is authorized to impose a one percent sales tax, a one percent meals and alcoholic beverages tax, and a one percent rooms tax upon sales within the Town that are subject to the State of Vermont tax on sales, meals, alcoholic beverages, and rooms.
 The Town tax shall be implemented in the event the State local options tax as provided for in 24 V.S.A. § 138 is repealed or the 70-percent allocation to the town is reduced.
 A tax imposed under the authority of this section shall be collected and administered by the Vermont Department of Taxes in accordance with State law governing the State tax on sales, meals, alcoholic beverages, and rooms.
-The amount of 70 percent of the taxes collected shall be paid to the Town, and the remaining amount of the taxes collected shall be remitted to the State Treasurer for deposit in the Pilot Special Fund first established in Sec.
-89 of No. 60 of the Acts of 1997.
+The amount of 70 percent of the taxes collected shall be paid to the Town, and the remaining amount of the taxes collected shall be remitted to the State Treasurer for deposit in the Pilot Special Fund first established in 1997 Acts and Resolves No. 60, § 89.
 The cost of administration and collection of this tax shall be paid 70 percent by the Town and 30 percent by the State from the Pilot Special Fund.
 The tax to be paid to the Town, less its obligation for the 70 percent of the costs of administration and collection, shall be paid to the Town on a quarterly basis and may be expended by the Town for municipal services only and not for education expenditures.
 The Town may repeal the local option taxes by Australian ballot vote.
 (Added 2007, No. M-8, § 7, eff.
 April 17, 2007.)

 The Police Chief, Fire Chief, and Director of Public Safety shall be appointed by the Manager and shall be employed by written contract for a term not to exceed five years nor less than one year, and shall perform the duties designated in the contract or as assigned by the Manager.
 Dismissal from the position may be for cause or as specified in the contract of employment.
 (Added 2007, No. M-8 (Adj.
 Sess.), § 8, eff.
 April 17, 2007.)